How not to get off on the wrong foot in business

 If you start your business as a sole trader, and later want to transfer the business into a company or a company acting as a trustee for a trust, there are likely to be significant stamp duty and CGT issues involved in that transfer.
 It may be possible to mitigate these costs by selecting a more appropriate business structure from the outset.

 Depending on your particular business, you will need to consider what is the best entity to own your equity in the business, taking into account asset protection issues, succession planning, administration costs, and taxation planning.
-Common business structures include sole trader, partnership, joint venture, discretionary trust, unit trust, hybrid unit trust, a company limited by shares, a company limited by guarantee, or a combination of the above structures.

 2. Do-it-yourself documents, or buying documents from a ‘document shop’

-A common error that business’ make is to rely on management to negotiate and draft legal documents, or to acquire documents from a ‘document shop’.
-This presents a number of dangers, including:
+A common error that businesses make is to rely on management to negotiate and draft legal documents, or to acquire documents from a ‘document shop’.
+In the modern age, we are seeing more and more managers using AI tools to interpret and negotiate legal documents.

-• Management often do not have the time or expertise to know what the common and more subtle risks and consequences are when entering into an agreement; and
+• Management often do not have the time or expertise to know what the common and more subtle risks and consequences are when entering into an agreement;

 If you are relying on a document shop, ensure you know which lawyer drafted the base document that you are buying, and ensure that the document is adequate for the purpose that your business is using it for.